pavelgordon/babbel2anki-chrome-extension/README.md

 1. Open [`Review section of Babbel`](https://my.babbel.com/review-manager?ref=navbar) with any language of your choice.
 1. Click `Sync current page with Anki` button.
 1. Check your `Anki Desktop` for new deck `BabbelDeck` with all your words from Babbel.

+**This extension loads only the words which are currently on page.
+That means:**
+**1. Select "100 items per page" in the bottom left corner if you want to load more words in bigger groups, but longer time**
+**2. If you have more than 100 words, please click manually on next page and then once more on Sync With Anki**
+**This is because this extension doesn't make any api calls to Babbel, instead it reuses already loaded vocabulary on the page.**

 ### More detailed guide
 Install [`AnkiConnect`](https://foosoft.net/projects/anki-connect/).
 Now you have to allow AnkiConnect to receive calls from this extension via setting `webCorsOriginList`(Anki Desktop -> Tools -> Addons -> AnkiConnect -> Config):
 - `"webCorsOriginList": ["*"]` to allow calls from any resourse